asayers/tass/README.md

 <h1 align="center">Tass</h1>
 <p align="center">A pager for tabular data</p>

-It's like `less`, but for CSV!
+It's like `less`, but for CSV and parquet files!
 It looks like this:

 <img src="https://github.com/asayers/tass/raw/master/demo.gif">